mattpopovich/mattpopovich.com/_posts/2024-11-17-moving-my-plex-library-from-a-mac-to-a-synology-nas.md

   * If you instead specified a specific tag, Ex. `image: plexinc/pms-docker:1.41.2.9200-c6bbc1b53`, then you will need to manually change the tag that is being pulled in, then restart docker.
   * You can find valid `pms-docker` tags at the [`pms-docker` repo on Docker Hub](https://hub.docker.com/r/plexinc/pms-docker/tags).

 ## Moving Tautulli from a Mac to Synology NAS
 <!-- TODO -->
 My next blog post will document this, stay tuned!

-### Other
-TODO:

-It is recommended to enable the QuickConnect relay service at Control Panel > External Access > QuickConnect > Advanced Settings